critt/notes/TCM_MAPT/Android core concept review.md

 What is a ViewModel?
 Do we write business logic in the ViewModel?

-How to pass data between activities?

 What is dagger hilt?
 What is @provides, @module?
 What is singleton?

-What is lazy, lateinit?

 What are side effects in jetpack compose?